-This manual supplement augments Department of the Interior 485 DM 7 "Serious Accident Investigation," and USDA-Forest Service FSM 6730, "Accident Reporting and Investigation."
+This section augments 485 Departmental Manual 7 "Serious Accident Investigation," and Forest Service Manual 6730 "Accident Reporting and Investigation."
 This single document complies with joint investigation obligations established in the Interdepartmental Memorandum of Understanding Between the US Department of the Interior and the US Department of Agriculture, October 26, 1995.
-It also results from direction received 1/29/97 from both Departmental Designated Agency Safety and Health Officers (DASHOs).
+It also results from direction received January 29, 1997, from both departmental Designated Agency Safety and Health Officers (DASHOS).

-This supplement specifies the requirements for conducting investigations involving "wildland" fire-related non-aviation accidents and incidents.
+This specifies the requirements for conducting investigations involving wildland fire-related non-aviation accidents and incidents.